saucelabs-training/demo-js/webdriverio/appium-web/examples/w3c/README.md

-# WebdriverIO, Sauce Labs Mobile Web and W3C
+# WebdriverIO, Sauce Labs Mobile Web and W3C on Emulators/Simulators
-This folder contains an example on how to run WebdriverIO tests in the Sauce Labs Desktop Web cloud with W3C capabilities.
+This folder contains an example on how to run WebdriverIO tests in the Sauce Labs Emulator/Simulator cloud with W3C capabilities.

 > **NOTE:** Sauce Labs Real Device cloud is currently not W3C compliant, only the Sauce Labs Emulators and Simulators